SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 The middleware should contain the following functionalities:

-1. An SQLLite database to keep the middleware's state so that whenever the middleware is restarted it is able to continue from where it was stopped.
+1. An SQLite database that allows the middleware to resume from its last execution whenever it is restarted.
-2. An endpoint to listen for new and removed jobs from the CL node.
-This is needed in order to keep a list of jobs for which the middleware has to send requests.
+2. An endpoint that listens for new and removed jobs from the CL node, allowing the middleware to maintain a list of jobs for which requests need to be sent.
 3. Keep a list of these jobs in its state
 4. Query the price on chain and the latest round every X seconds so that a new job request is created if a new round is found
 5. Send CL job requests to the CL node with parameters including a request ID and the reason for the request every Y seconds.
 The reason can be one of the following 3 reasons: